barneyhawes/decent-metric/README.md

  - Shot history to be filtered by shot type (espresso / filter)

 Release notes
+ - Support multiple settings files to allow multiple drinks to be configured
  - Implemented filter button on Home menu
- - Select profile within Metric
+ - Implemented selecting a profile
- - Enter details of the beans being used
  - Implemented grind size setting
- - Support multiple settings files to allow multiple drinks to be configured
+ - Implemented temperature setting
+ - Added text for details of the beans being used

 v0.5
  - New espresso menu screen with parameters for dose, grind, temp, ratio and yield